paradoxe35/kproximate/examples/README.md

 ## Installing kproximate

-*NOTE: All charts have now been moved to oci://gchr.io/paradoxe35/kproximate, all versions up to 0.1.9 have been duplicated here but new versions will NOT be published on the old repository https://charts.lupinelab.co.uk*

 A helm chart is provided at oci://ghcr.io/paradoxe35 for installing the application into your kubernetes cluster.
 See [example-values.yaml](https://github.com/paradoxe35/kproximate/tree/main/examples/example-values.yaml) for a basic configuraton example.

 Install kproximate: